-Gastric juice of infants contains pepsinogen, lipase and rennin.
+Sol.
+Gastric juice of infants contains pepsinogen, lipase, and rennin.
 Gastric juice does not contain amylase, maltase & nuclease.

-Q.14.
-The primary dentition in human differs from permanent dentition in not having one of the following type of teeth:
+Q.17.
+The primary dentition in human differs from permanent dentition in not having one of the following types of teeth:

 The premolar teeth, or bicuspids, are transitional teeth located between the canine and molar teeth.
-In humans, there are two premolars per quadrant in the permanent set of teeth, making eight premolars total in the mouth.
+There are two premolars per quadrant in the permanent set of teeth in humans, making eight premolars total in the mouth.
 The dental formula for milk teeth is 2102/2102 so premolars are absent in the primary dentition.

-Q.16.
-Fructose is absorbed into the blood through mucosa cells of intestine by the process called:
+Q.19.
+Fructose is absorbed into the blood through mucosa cells of the intestine by the process called:

 (a) Active transport